TwitterpinterestFacebookInstagrambluesky

 Body diameter 2,930 meters

-After a spacewalk, the cosmonaut would blast off from the lunar surface onboard the LK and rendezvous with the LOK.
-After successful docking and transfer from LK to LOK, both cosmonauts would depart to Earth onboard the LOK.
+After a spacewalk, the cosmonaut would lift off from the lunar surface aboard the LK lander and rendezvous with the LOK spacecraft.
+After docking and transfer from LK to LOK, both cosmonauts would depart to Earth aboard the LOK.

 Development history